mfhrm31/mfhrm31/README.md

 **Embedded / Firmware QA:** Playwright · Appium · WebDriverIO · Hardware-in-the-Loop · OTA Validation

 **Languages:** Python · C++ · JavaScript · SQL
 ---

-### 🎓 What I'm Looking For in a Research Group

-- A supervisor working on **medical image analysis, clinical AI, or multimodal health data**
-- An environment that values **reproducible research and rigorous evaluation** (calibration, uncertainty, fairness)
-- A group where I can contribute meaningfully from day one given my publication record and engineering background

-I read the literature in this space carefully and write code that runs.
-If your group is working on related problems and considering Master's by Research candidates, I would welcome a brief conversation.

----

-### 🔗 Connect

 ✉️ mdhmaqbool@gmail.com
 📄 [Google Scholar](https://scholar.google.com/citations?user=islEQF8AAAAJ)